History of Magor services

 From a business perspective, creating as big an objection as possible would likely increase the compensation offered.
 However as an employer Roadchef also had a duty to protect their staff, who would have been made redundant if the service area had closed.

 The 2022 Transport Focus survey calculated a 94% satisfaction score for the service area, placing it firmly in the middle.
+The following year's score of 93% gave a similarly middling result.

 In 2021, Which?
 Magazine ranked Magor 50th out of the 68 service areas they visited.